-Trains, boats and planes: How Kim Jong Un travels abroad
+Boats, planes and armoured train: How Kim Jong Un travels abroad

 The aircraft that flew him to China was a Soviet-made long-range aircraft, the Ilyushin-62 (Il-62).

-North Korean watchers at website NK News say locals call it "Chammae-1" after a local hawk species.
+North Korean watchers at website NK News say locals call it "Chammae-1" named after the goshawk, the country's national bird.

 The white exterior of the plane is emblazoned with North Korea's official name in Korean on two sides, with the national flag next to the text.
 The tail features a red star inside red and blue circles.